yvettequinby/moneyou-demo/README.md

 The demo is coded as a simple Java application and is deployed as an AWS Lambda function, accessable as a REST API.

+If you'd like to see an example of AWS Lambda functions using RDS, I also have this project (but it's not currently deployed in my AWS environment): https://github.com/yvettequinby/aws-java-lambda

 ## Functionality